 Chair, Developmental Biology Program, SKI

-- The Hadjantonakis laboratory studies pluripotency, cell lineage commitment, tissue patterning, and morphogenesis in mammalian embryos and in vitro stem cell models.
+- The Hadjantonakis laboratory studies pluripotency, cell lineage commitment, tissue patterning, and morphogenesis in mammalian embryos and in stem cell and organoid models.

 - PhD, Imperial College (London)

 Lab News & Events

 To learn more about available postdoctoral opportunities, please visit our Career Center

 Doctors and faculty members often work with pharmaceutical, device, biotechnology, and life sciences companies, and other organizations outside of MSK, to find safe and effective cancer treatments, to improve patient care, and to educate the health care community.

 MSK requires doctors and faculty members to report (“disclose”) the relationships and financial interests they have with external entities.
 As a commitment to transparency with our community, we make that information available to the public.

 Anna-Katerina Hadjantonakis discloses the following relationships and financial interests:

 No disclosures meeting criteria for time period